CatalinoAgapito/PA2/README.md

 ### Section: 2ECE-C
 ### Date Submitted: September 3, 2026

-In this Program Assignment, three different tasks were assigned.
-Each problem has its own function for performing a specific task.
+In this Program Assignment, three different problems were asked to demonstrate proficiency in NumPy array operations.
+Each problem focuses on different aspects of numerical computing with NumPy, from array creation and manipulation to statistical computations and Boolean filtering.

 # Problem 1:REPRODUCIBLE NORMALIZATION PROBLEM

+In this problem, it requires creating a reproducible 5x5 array of random integers and normalizing it using the z-score formula.
+The goal is to demonstrate understanding of random number generation, array statistics, and vectorized operations

 ```
 import numpy as np